 and deliver us from evil.

-Liturgy for the Night Prayer service, Sundays at 7pm.
+Liturgy for the Night Prayer service, second Sunday of the month at 7pm.

 The New Zealand Prayer Book is the most commonly used prayer book in the Anglican Church.
 You can access the only ‘officially permitted’ online version by clicking here.

 Daily Prayer For Modern Anglicans is an article that may help you to learn how to fit prayer into the midst of a busy life.
 Read the article by clicking here.

 The Lectionary is a listing of Bible readings for each service of worship for each day of the year.
 Read it here.